alchemy-bootcamp-one-fall-2018/lab-09-fundraiser/LAB.md

 * List of all customers and total order
 * Order Detail
     * Reuse shopping cart!
     * Click on list items to show detail of that one item!

-Allow Admins to

 ## Project Structure